 \subsection{Related Work}

 \paragraph{Algorithms for nonsmooth optimization: } \begin{enumerate}[label=\arabic*)] \item \textbf{Bundle methods}.
 Bundle methods, rooted in Kelley's cutting-plane scheme~\cite{kelley1960cutting}, iteratively refine a piecewise linear approximation of the objective.
-Two main variants have been developed: the proximal bundle method and the bundle-level method, distinguished by whether the linear model enters the subproblem as a part of the objectives (proximal) or as a constraint (level). \begin{enumerate} \item \textbf{Proximal bundle method.} The proximal bundle method was introduced in the 1970s~\cite{lemarechal2009extension,mifflin1977algorithm} and usually comprises two parts: one is a serious step and one is a null step.
+Two main variants have been developed: the proximal bundle method and the bundle-level method, distinguished by whether the linear model enters the subproblem as part of the objective (proximal) or as a constraint (level). \begin{enumerate} \item \textbf{Proximal bundle method.} The proximal bundle method was introduced in the 1970s~\cite{lemarechal2009extension,mifflin1977algorithm} and usually comprises two parts: serious steps and null steps.
 Serious steps are used to ensure a decrease of the objective, and null steps are used to refine the information of the descent direction~\cite{bagirov2014introduction}.
 The complexity analysis for the proximal bundle method has been widely studied in works~\cite{kiwiel2000efficiency,du2017rate,diaz2023optimal,liang2021proximal}.
 For convex functions admitting $\mcal{VU}$ structure~\cite{mifflin2000mathcalvu}, a variant of bundle methods that incorporates second-order information relative to a smooth subspace enjoys superlinear convergence in terms of serious steps~\cite{mifflin2005algorithm}.
-Furthermore, the proximal bundle method has been extended to handle inexact oracle~\cite{de2014convex} and non-convex objective~\cite{hare2010redistributed,de2019proximal}. \item \textbf{Bundle level method.} Introduced by Lemaréchal, Nesterov, and Nemirovski~\cite{lemarechal1995new}, the bundle-level (BL) method achieves an oracle complexity of $O(1/\epsilon^{2})$ for Lipschitz continuous nonsmooth convex problems.
+Furthermore, the proximal bundle method has been extended to handle inexact oracles~\cite{de2014convex} and non-convex objectives~\cite{hare2010redistributed,de2019proximal}. \item \textbf{Bundle level method.} Introduced by Lemaréchal, Nesterov, and Nemirovski~\cite{lemarechal1995new}, the bundle-level (BL) method achieves an oracle complexity of $O(1/\vep^{2})$ for Lipschitz continuous nonsmooth convex problems.
 Since then, it has been extended to constrained convex programs, saddle-point problems, and variational inequalities~\cite{kiwiel1995proximal}; generalized through non-Euclidean Bregman divergences~\cite{ben2005non}; accelerated via Nesterov's techniques~\cite{lan2015bundle}; and adapted to function-constrained settings~\cite{deng2024uniformly}.
 More recently, Zhang and Sra~\cite{zhang2025linearly} showed that the BL method attains linear convergence under the QG condition in PWS optimization.
 However, the resulting complexity's dependence on the condition number is suboptimal. \end{enumerate}